How Sclerotherapy Works to Remove Spider Veins

 Sclerotherapy is used to improve the cosmetic appearance of spider veins and to relieve some of the symptoms associated with spider veins, including aching, burning, swelling and night cramps.
 It is the primary treatment for small varicose veins in the leg.

-What to do before Sclerotherapy
+What to do before your procedure

 Prior to the procedure, your doctor will perform a physical exam and gather and review your medical history.